jitsi/handbook/docs/dev-guide/windows.md

 ### Install nvm

 [nvm](https://github.com/nvm-sh/nvm) (Node Version Manager) lets you install and switch between multiple versions of Node.js.
 The Jitsi Meet repository includes an `.nvmrc` file that specifies the exact Node.js version the project requires.
 When you run `nvm install` or `nvm use` inside the project directory, nvm reads this file and automatically installs or switches to the correct version.
-This means you do not need to look up which version to install and the setup stays correct even when the project updates its Node.js requirement.
+This means you do not need to look up which version to install, and the setup stays correct even when the project updates its Node.js requirement.

 Install nvm by running: